-- Differentiating our curriculum to ensure all students are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, timers, colour coding, alternative methods of recording - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, using immersive reader and dictate functions - Making written information more accessible, for example using coloured paper, large text, visual symbols and audio - Making the environment as inclusive as possible through consideration of the students' sensory profile and the needs of those with visual or hearing impairment and those with physical disability for example, LED lighting has been installed, consideration of optimum seating position, use of ear defenders or other sensory, communication or movement aids - In some cases, the curriculum is adapted, for example access to a work station in the Learning Zone, small class sizes, classroom organisation and exam access arrangements - Assistive technology can be used to make the learning more accessible, for example, use of a laptop/iPad, dictate and immersive reader - For those with long term medical or health needs, lessons and resources are posted to Microsoft Teams for access - The physical environment can be adapted to meet needs through seating arrangements, early transition between lessons, use of accessible bathroom facilities, hoists and lifts - A low stimulation environment can be assessed in the Zen Den within the Learning and Wellbeing Base
+- Adapting our curriculum to ensure all students are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, timers, colour coding, alternative methods of recording - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, using immersive reader and dictate functions - Making written information more accessible, for example using coloured paper, large text, visual symbols and audio - Making the environment as inclusive as possible through consideration of the students' sensory profile and the needs of those with visual or hearing impairment and those with physical disability for example, LED lighting has been installed, consideration of optimum seating position, use of ear defenders or other sensory, communication or movement aids - Assistive technology can be used to make the learning more accessible, for example, use of a laptop/iPad, dictate and immersive reader - For those with long term medical or health needs, lessons and resources are posted to Microsoft Teams for access

+- The physical environment can be adapted to meet needs through seating arrangements, early transition between lessons, use of accessible bathroom facilities, hoists and lifts - A low stimulation environment can be assessed in the Tokyo and Wellbeing Hubs.